 Sanctity in Global Perspective

 Published under the aegis of The Hagiography Society, this series is dedicated to exploring the concept of sanctity in ideational, literary, artistic, and sociohistorical dimensions.
-‘Sanctity in Global Perspective’ publishes monographs and edited volumes that illuminate the lives of saintly figures, the communities dedicated to those figures, and the material evidence of their cults.
-Our aim is to foster critical scholarship that offers novel conceptualizations and the possibility of crosspollination of ideas across traditions, geographical regions, and academic disciplines.
+‘Sanctity in Global Perspective’ publishes monographs, edited volumes, editions, and translations that illuminate the lives of saintly figures, the communities dedicated to those figures, and the material evidence of their cults.
+Our aim is to foster critical scholarship and access to primary sources that offer novel conceptualizations and the possibility of crosspollination of ideas across traditions, geographical regions, and academic disciplines.
 The series is open to all areas of scholarship, without restriction as to religious traditions or time periods.

 Proposals should take the form of either